 A visit to see the Biltmore Estate was on my list for years and I was really excited when we were invited to experience what the Biltmore offered for families during a weekend stay.

 I’ve traditionally thought of the Biltmore as a destination for couples or a girlfriend getaway, but we discovered that there are lots of fun things for families to experience there too!

 Tour the Biltmore House

 With 250 rooms, including an indoor pool, 65 fireplaces, 43 bathrooms, 35 bedrooms, bowling alley, and a library with over 10,000 volumes, this late 19th century home is still a marvel by modern-day standards surrounded by breathtaking mountain views.

-I would highly recommend paying the additional fee for the audio guide, otherwise, you miss so many important details and stories about the people who once dwelled in the Estate that is critical to appreciate what you are viewing in each room.
+I would highly recommend paying the additional fee for the audio guide that’s critical to appreciate what you are viewing in each room.
+Otherwise, you miss so many important details and stories about the people who once lived in the Estate.

 *Kids will enjoy the audio guide created just for them narrated by the Vanderbilts’ Saint Bernard named Cedric.